18F/handbook/_pages/how-we-work/mentorship.md

 ## Helpful tips

-If you are new to mentorship you may find some if this information useful in helping you and your partner get started.
+If you are new to mentorship you may find some of this information useful in helping you and your partner get started.

 ### Goal setting